An idea that is changing charity

 $1 billion in loans.
 That’s an idea that is changing charity.
 Seems counterintuitive – charity and loans.
 But these aren’t just any loans.
 These are small loans taken by women around the world used to pay for a toilet or water connection in their home.

-The premise of this idea is hard for those of us who have daily ubiquitous access to toilets and safe water to imagine.
+The premise of this idea is hard to imagine for those of us who have daily ubiquitous access to toilets and safe water.
 Let me share.

 I’ve spent my entire career empowering millions of people around the world with access to safe water and sanitation.
 My work has taken me around the world, many times over, and this is what I’ve seen.
 For a long time, those of us who were concerned about helping solve the global water crisis were drilling wells for impoverished communities around the world.
 Those initiatives weren’t reaching enough people fast enough.
 While communities waited for a well or for a broken well to be fixed, children continued to get sick and even die from a lack of safe water.
 What we were giving them wasn’t good enough.